philzook58/philzook58.github.io/_posts/2022-11-26-union-find-groupoid.md

 # Bits and Bobbles

-Minimum spanning tree.
+There might also be utility in storing a (finite?) _set_ of groupoid elements `forall a b : Ob, Set (Hom a b)` also, but I'm not sure.
+The groupoid multiplication naturally lifts to set of groupoid multiplication.
+This set lifted version is non-conservative in a sense that the sets may grow under path compression.

 Instead of insisting that the annotations are completely recoverable or invertible no matter the compression, we could insist that they are monotonic.
+There are certain advantages to ignoring compression entirely.
+Proof producing union finds sort of store both a compressed and uncompressed version

+We might want the union find tree to pick edges with minimum cost.
+There may be a way to use Minimum spanning tree algorithms to pick "good" union find trees.
+In the datalog context where annotations can be implicilty produce by rules this might make sense.
+Regular union find is a subcase of MST with 0 cost weight.
+Then all spanning trees are  equivalent.
+This might be a method to acheve "best" (weakest) contexts on eq edges.
+It's not particularly apparent different schemes of doing this converge to a unique fixed point.

 Starts to look like allegories.